allows you to submit hours as you volunteer!

-The guide includes step by step instruction to assist you as you navigate through MobileServe.
+The guide includes step by step instructions to assist you as you navigate through MobileServe.

 Post Date: March 23, 2020

-During this time of uncertainty, your well-being and that of our local community remains our highest priority.
-The Office of Community Engagement has decided to not only temporary suspend our volunteer newsletter, but we have also decided to make changes to CSUSB President’s Volunteer Service Award (CPVSA) volunteer recognition program in order to align with the current orders provided by Governor Newsom.
+During this time of uncertainty, your well-being and that of our local community remain our highest priority.
+The Office of Community Engagement has decided to not only temporarily suspend our volunteer newsletter, but we have also decided to make changes to CSUSB President’s Volunteer Service Award (CPVSA) volunteer recognition program in order to align with the current orders provided by Governor Newsom.